I update this page about once a year, it is reasonably current but not up to the minute.

 Over the next four games there are refinements to the combat but they all look & play roughly the same.
 Compared to Final Fantasy or Dragon Warrior the Trails series has very frequent releases, the slow pace of change is a big factor.
 This also means that if you enjoy Trails of Cold Steel you are certain to enjoy the sequels as they are roughly the same game.

 The sequel, Legend of Heroes: Trails of Cold Steel II was also released in the US for all the same systems as the first, including a 2019 PlayStation 4 remaster.
-The rights to the rest of the series changed from XSEED to NIS America in 2019.
-Since then NIS America ported parts III and IV to the PlayStation 4 and PC.
-They also committed to ports of both on the Nintendo Switch.
-Part III was released in early summer 2020 with IV a little over a year after that.

 There are virtually no differences between the first two games in terms of play or setting.
 Like Trails in the Sky SC, Trails of Cold Steel II revisits all the locations from it's predecessor.
 I think the similarity is a feature and not a bug.
+It adds a new town and surrounding area, the home town of the lead character.
+Toward the end of the game it also adds a randomly-generated dungeon that can be replayed before confronting the final boss.
+This allows leveling-up the party to where the last battle is too easy.
+That's a choice not a requirement.

 The rights to the rest of the series changed from XSEED to NIS America in 2019.
 Since then NIS America ported parts III and IV to the PlayStation 4 and PC.
-They also released to ports of both on the Nintendo Switch marking the first time any game in the series appeared on a Nintendo system outside of Japan.
+They also released to ports of both on the Nintendo Switch marking the first time any game in the Trails series appeared on a Nintendo system outside of Japan.
 Part III was released in early summer 2020 with IV a little over a year after that.

 People who start this series on the Switch will likely have a difficult time understanding parts of the story.
-Trails of Cold Steel III starts in a new location and at first appears largely disconnected from the previous games.
+Trails of Cold Steel III starts in a new location and at first appears disconnected from the previous games.
 It feels like it's transitioning the story from the lead of parts I&II to a new generation of characters.
 Then it jumps back into locations from parts I&II and introduces characters from them without any context.
 It's sort of like trying to watch Return of the Jedi first.
 It's clear a few hours in that they are not at all transitioning the story to a new set of characters, they are adding new characters to an already crowded world.

 They included summaries of the first two games to help a little.
-Even to experienced players, Trails of Cold Steel III can be hard to follow because it merges storylines from the previous Trails arcs including games that remain unreleased outside of Japan.
+Even to experienced players, Trails of Cold Steel III can be hard to follow because it merges storylines from the previous Trails arcs including games that were unreleased outside of Japan at the time.
 I am not trying to discourage people from starting this series.
 I thoroughly enjoyed these games and think other JRPG fans would too.
 You can't think of them like Final Fantasy games where the major numbered games are all separate worlds.
 You don't have to start all the way back with Trails in the Sky to understand Trails of Cold Steel, it helps but you'll get through Trails of Cold Steel just fine either way.

 There are two major upgrades in Trails of Cold Steel III.
 The first is graphical.
 The previous games began life as PlayStation 3 & Vita games, III was developed for the PlayStation 4.
 The other upgrade is getting a ton of new scenery.
 Most of the locations in Trails of Cold Steel III are new.